radwankakar/infrastructure/docs/adr/0012-on-migration-to-cloud.gov.md

 ### Migrate everything to cloud.gov all at once

-- Good, because this is the shortest path to solving all the problems.
+- Good, because this is the shortest path to solving all the problems described in the context and problem statement.
 - Bad, because cloud.gov requires containerization, and several hosted apps are currently in states that cannot run on a containerized platform.
 - Bad, because the overall architecture of the hosted apps is fragile and has many unknowns.